-While the mix bakes, make the avocado chutney.
+While the mix bakes, make the guacamole.
 Put the peeled and de-stoned avocado, coriander, green chilli, garlic, lime juice and salt in a blender.
 Blend until smooth.
 If it’s a little thick, add a little water to allow it to smoothen.

 Once baked, remove cauliflower and chickpea mix from oven.
 Allow to cool for 5 minutes.

-Prepare the tortillas by filling each one with pink slaw, salad, tandoori cauliflower and chickpeas, and drizzle a little bit of avocado chutney on top.
+Prepare the tortillas by filling each one with pink slaw, salad, tandoori cauliflower and chickpeas, and drizzle a little bit of guacamole on top.
 Garnish with lime wedges and chopped coriander.
 Serve and enjoy.